Larger-than-life film promotions rock Bollywood

 The makers had obviously spent a bomb for the hi-jinks of the stars for the live show with an audience.
 Reason?
 As the flick is action-oriented, they were keen to do so at the music launch to get a live feel of the project.

-Change in location Of late, almost every film's music release as well as film promotion related events want to go 'live'.
+Of late, almost every film's music release as well as film promotion related events want to go 'live'.
 Previously similar events were held in five-star hotels with the cast and crew along with the music composer on the dais.

 Abhishek Bachchan at the Players music launch